-The ability to question and think, nurtured through the study of Philosophy,are increasingly sought in high growth sectors such as technology.
+The ability to question and to think, nurtured through the study of Philosophy, is increasingly sought in high growth sectors such as technology.

 Philosophy students examine fundamental questions around knowledge, reality and existence.
 They explore the history of ideas and the connection to modern ethical issues such as war, abortion and euthanasia.
-Students develop skills in strategic thinking, logical and abstract reasoning, and critical analysis, examining an issue from all sides.
-Such skills that are systematically tested for in many employers’ recruitment programmes.
-They learn to communicate ideas, arguments and information cohesively and persuasively, in both verbal and written forms.
+Students develop skills in strategic thinking, logical and abstract reasoning, and critical analysis; examining an issue from all sides.
+Skills such as these are systematically tested for in many employers’ recruitment programmes.
+Students also learn to communicate ideas, arguments and information cohesively and persuasively, in both verbal and written forms.

 Roles and career pathways